OntoURL: A Benchmark for Evaluating Large Language Models on Symbolic Ontological Understanding, Reasoning and Learning: OntoURL

 Figure~\ref{fig:overall_distribution} presents the distribution of questions across tasks and domains in the \textsc{OntoURL} benchmark.
 As shown in Figure~\ref{fig:overall_distribution}a, Tasks U2 (Class Relation Understanding, 15.6\%), U1 (Class Definition Understanding, 15.5\%), and R1 (Inferred Relation Reasoning, 13.9\%) are the most prevalent in our benchmark.
 Conversely, ontology learning (L1-L5) and property-related tasks (U3, R2, L3, L4) constitute a smaller portion of the dataset.
 This distribution stems from two primary factors.
 First, most ontological classes contain superclasses and definitions, enabling the generation of more questions for tasks U1, U2, and R1.
 In contrast, properties and their associated constraints are not consistently provided across all ontologies, resulting in fewer questions for property-related tasks.
 Additionally, the ontology learning tasks were significantly reduced during the filtering process, which systematically eliminated overlapping sub-ontologies to ensure data quality and prevent redundancy.

 The domain distribution (Figure~\ref{fig:overall_distribution}b) is directly related to the quantity and scale of the collected ontologies.
-The Sciences domain represents the largest portion (28.4\%), as it encompasses 8 ontologies, including extremely large resources like the Gene Ontology \cite{ashburner2000gene, gene2023gene}, Cell Ontology \cite{diehl2016cell}, and ChEBI \cite{degtyarenko2007chebi}.
+The Sciences domain represents the largest portion (28.4\%), as it encompasses 8 ontologies, including extremely large resources like Gene Ontology \cite{ashburner2000gene, gene2023gene} and Cell Ontology \cite{diehl2016cell}.
 The Health \& Medicine domain follows as the second largest (22.7\%), while the Legal domain represents the smallest share (2.1\%), comprising only four relatively small ontologies.